checklistanimations/label-caffeine/README.md

 * Errors - blank string for now
 If a control does now have a qualifying tag with the prefix it will not be used in LC.
 This includes validation checks and other functionality.
 At the end of this sub we should have only the collection created with the string array.
 If the collection is empty set error level to  9 and exit pipeline.
 Setup will check error level and present message box of no valid controls found.
-LC will end and recs will be cleared. (set recs = nothing)
+LC will end and recs will be cleared. (set recs = nothing).
+This will probably be a special exit function since we need to destroy the form object as well. .

+### Validate and Sanitize Tag
+The pipeline will look at each tag and verify....